Market Design with Distributional Objectives: Main Proofs

-\emph{Case 2:} Suppose that the diversity choice rule terminates when the index is $k$.
+\emph{Case 2:} Suppose that the distribution-conscious choice rule terminates when the index is $k$.
 Then, there does not exist $x\in X\backslash X_k$ and $\xi\in \Xi^*(X)$ such that $\xi(X_k\cup\{x\})\leq \xi$.
-Then, for each $x\in X\backslash X_k=X\backslash X'_k$ (where the equality follows from the induction hypothesis), neither (i) nor (ii) in Step 2 of the modified diversity choice rule holds true.
-Theorefore, the modified diversity choice rule termines when the index is $k$.
+Then, for each $x\in X\backslash X_k=X\backslash X'_k$ (where the equality follows from the induction hypothesis), neither (i) nor (ii) in Step 2 of the modified distribution-conscious choice rule holds true.
+Theorefore, the modified distribution-conscious choice rule termines when the index is $k$.

 \end{proof}